The 8th Principle

 “We, the member congregations of the Unitarian Universalist Association, covenant to affirm and promote: journeying toward spiritual wholeness by working to build a diverse multicultural Beloved Community by our actions that accountably dismantle racism and other oppressions in ourselves and our institutions.”

 With approval from the UCM Board, the RJG presented the 8th Principle to the congregation at the 2021 Annual Meeting.
 That brief event kicked off a months-long opportunity for the congregation to discuss the 8th Principle – including its origin, purpose, meaning, and potential impact.

-The 8th Principle, drafted in 2013, has been adopted by close to 150 UU congregations as of February 2022.
+The 8th Principle, drafted in 2013, has been adopted by nearly 150 UU congregations as of February 2022.
 It is, therefore, a grassroots endeavor, gradually gaining steam in the denomination.
 It has been brought up at recent General Assemblies, and is likely to be acted on at the 2023 GA in Pittsburgh.
 The RJG believes that UCM is well positioned to join this growing grass-roots movement.

 - Official 8th Principle website